py5coding/py5book/content/user_functions.md

 Much like py5's key event functions, py5 can pass each of these mouse event functions a [](/reference/py5mouseevent) object.
 If a mouse event function is defined with a single parameter, it will receive the `Py5MouseEvent` object; if defined with no parameters, the `Py5MouseEvent` object will be omitted.

 The example below demonstrates all of the supported mouse event functions.
+Some of the event functions use the `Py5MouseEvent` object and some do not, in an effort to show you both use cases.

-Try running it and experimenting with your mouse to understand the events that trigger them.
+Try running this example and experimenting with your mouse to understand the events that trigger them.

 ```python
 def setup():